mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 ##### 7.2.4.1 Deactivating a Plan

-Click **Deactivate** next to the name of the plan you wish to deactivate.
+Enable the toggle button next to the name of the plan you wish to deactivate.
 You cannot remove plans from within the cluster manager, but you can deactivate them to ensure that developers cannot create environments using the plan.
 Any environments currently using the plan will not be affected by this setting.

 ##### 7.2.4.2 Activating a Plan

-Click **Activate** next to the name of the plan you wish to activate.
+Disable the toggle button next to the name of the plan you wish to activate.
 The plan can then be used by developers when they create an environment to deploy their apps.

+#### 7.2.5 Custom Core Resource Plan

+Here, you can create customized plan for your core resources.

+1. Click **Add New Plan**
+2. Provide a name to the plan under **Plan Name**

+{{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/customPlan.png" >}}

+3. Provide the required CPU Limits, CPU Request, Memmory Limit and Memory Request based on your choice

+{{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/customPlanDetails.png" >}}

+4. Click **OK** button to save the customized resource plan.

+{{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/savedCustomPlan.png" >}}

+5. In order to make the customized plan available to the customer, make sure to enable the toggle button next Use custom core resources plans.

+{{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/customPlanEnable.png" >}}

-#### 7.2.5 Installation
+#### 7.2.6 Installation

 The **Installation** tab shows you the Configuration Tool which you used to create the namespace, together with the parameters which are used to configure the agent.